dieter-wilhelm/apdl-mode/info/apdl-config.md

 ## The Ansys Neutral file format

-*.anf* is the suffix for "Ansys Neutral" files which include mostly gometric data but also some APDL snippets.
+*.anf* is the suffix for "Ansys Neutral" files which include mostly geometric data but also some APDL snippets.
 These files are used for imports, see the file *example.anf* in the *doc* folder.

     (add-to-list 'auto-mode-alist '("\\.anf$" . apdl-mode))